Diseases & Conditions

 Two joints are involved in ankle fractures:

-Ankle fractures can be classified by how much the pieces of bone have moved out of their normal position.
+Fractures can also be classified (described) by how much the pieces of bone have moved out of their normal position.

-Nondisplaced fracture.
+- Nondisplaced fracture.
 A nondisplaced ankle fracture is where the bones are not out of place.
-These fractures do not require surgery.
+These fractures may not require surgery.

-Open fracture.
-When the broken bones break through the skin, the injury is called an open or compound fracture.
-An open fracture is an emergency and should be treated surgically as soon as possible.
+- Open fracture.
+When the broken bones break through the skin, the injury is called an open, or compound, fracture.
+An open fracture is an emergency and you should seek care right away.
 This is because an open wound allows outside material, dirt, and debris to contaminate the fracture, increasing the risk of infection.

 Many types of injuries can cause an ankle fracture.
 They include: